Prohibition against possession of same genus or domestic animal

 or of a felony under:

-may not possess any animal of the same genus against which the crime was committed or any domestic animal for a period of fifteen (15) years following entry of the conviction.
-However, the sentencing court may reduce the prohibition period if the person successfully completes mental health treatment approved by the court
+may not possess or reside with any animal of the same genus against which the crime was committed or any domestic animal for a period of fifteen (15) years following entry of the conviction.

-(2) when a anyone is convicted of possessing an animal in violation of this section, as part of the sentence the court may order the removal of that animal from the person's residence and as a condition of their probation may prohibit the them from possessing any animal of the same genus that they unlawfully possessed under this statute or against which the underlying act was committed in violation of:
+(2) Except as provided in subsection (5)(d) of this section, a person who possesses or resides with an animal in violation of this section commits a Class B misdemeanour when a anyone is convicted of possessing or resideing with an animal in violation of this section, as part of the sentence the court may order the removal of that animal from the person's possession or residence and as a condition of their probation may prohibit the them from possessing or residing with any animal of the same genus that they unlawfully possessed or resided with under this statute or against which the underlying act was committed in violation of:

-(3) the animal possession prohibition described in (1) above doesn't apply to a person's first conviction if they are the owner of a commercial livestock operation and the underlying act was committed against livestock in violation of:
+(3) The prohibition described in (1) above doesn't apply to a person's first conviction if they are the owner of a commercial livestock operation and the underlying act was committed against livestock in violation of:

-(4)(a) a person subject to an animal possession prohibition described in (1) above may file a motion with the sentencing court requesting a prohibition waiver.
+(4)(a) a person subject to a prohibition described in (1) above may file a motion with the sentencing court requesting a prohibition waiver.
 The person must file a sworn affidavit in support of the motion stating that:

 (A) their conviction leading to the possession prohibition involved only livestock